 Straightforward and Honest About Background

 There are few things that turn people off more than someone trying to inflate who they are.
 People are savvy to know whether or not you are experienced in real estate.
 That being said, being new doesn’t mean you are not capable.
 Quite the contrary: focus on the attributes and other industry experience that not only demonstrate professionalism but a willingness to learn, grow and find the right answers.

 Even experienced real estate folks fall into the trap of feeling they need to give an answer without doing research because they are the professional.
 Often this leads to incorrect or misleading information.
 Your desire to get it done right will go a long way.

 Find a Niche You Can Work

 So many investors try to be a jack-of-all-trades, meaning they are doing single family home deals, commercial deals, land deals, and mobile home park deals.
 While you wouldn’t turn away any one type of deal, developing a niche helps you stand out among your peers.

-Become the expert in everything regarding that niche.
-Take extra classes, get certifications, and start to establish a network specific to that niche.
+Jump in and become the expert in everything regarding that niche.
+Take extra classes, get certifications and start to establish a network specific to that niche.
 Doing this develops a market network and clearly defines how to target your marketing strategies.
 Without a niche, you are just throwing mud at the wall and seeing what sticks.

-Go beyond just being a connector.
-Share your expertise with local groups whether they are investment clubs, chambers of commerce or other business groups.
+Go beyond just being a connector though.
+Share you expertise with local groups whether they are investment clubs, chambers of commerce or other business groups.
 As you give others insight, they see you as a thought leader in your community propelling your credibility to the top.